Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 54: 1<sup>st</sup> June 2020 : VGG-16 paper implementation - Continued
 * Continued on the implementation of the VGG paper in Keras.

+## Day 55: 2<sup>nd</sup> June 2020 : VGG-16 paper implementation - Continued
+* Continued on the implementation of the VGG paper in Keras.